11 Utility Tools for Data Scientists

 Installation:

-For data scientists working specifically with PostgreSQL databases, pgAdmin provides specialized features that generic tools may lack.
+For data scientists working specifically with PostgreSQL databases, pgAdmin provides specialised features that generic tools may lack.

 These tools help identify differences between files and directories, which is useful for comparing datasets or code versions.